tanvir-ahamed04/google-form-automation/README.md

 # Automated Google Form Filler

-This Python application uses Selenium to automatically fill out a Google Form multiple times, selecting random answers for each question.
-It simulates user interaction with radio buttons, checkboxes, and navigates through the form until the submit button is reached.
+This repository provides an example of how to automatically fill out Google Forms (or any similar forms) using Selenium.

+In my case, the form had buttons like "Back", "Next", and "Submit" in Korean, and the answers could vary (radio buttons, checkboxes, etc.), so this script was tailored specifically for that.
+However, this example can be adapted to different forms with different structures and languages.
+The core idea here is to show how you can automate form submissions by interacting with different input elements.

+If you encounter any variations in the form you're working with, feel free to modify the script to suit your needs!

+If you have any advice, questions, or need support, feel free to contact me.
+I'm happy to help!

 ## Requirements